-Biocultural diversity provides for innovative ways of coping with the impacts of global trends such as climate change, due to the experiences that are embedded in place based knowledge systems, beliefs and practices.
+Biocultural diversity provides innovative ways of coping with the impacts of global trends such as climate change, due to the experiences that are embedded in place-based knowledge systems, beliefs and practices.
 The intrinsic value of biocultural diversity and in situ conservation of different livestock breeds, and the social-ecological landscapes they are co-evolving with could become increasingly important for the resilience of cherished social-ecological systems.
 This is especially relevant as the world surpasses or reaches planetary boundaries.

 Indigenous and local knowledge increasingly recognized